WojciechT95/Video-Game-Sales-Analysis/README.md

 - The most profitable console remains invariably the PS2, which for a long time was unrivaled.
 Data shows that next-generation consoles have not beaten their sales results, however, a large amount of data of games produced after 2018 does not include sales results, as can be seen in the charts.

-- The biggest consumers of games are customers from Europe and North America
+- The biggest consumers of games are customers from Europe and North America.

 - The most profitable remain the Call of Duty series and Grand Theft Auto V, games that were released between 2008 and 2013.